On Today’s Episode…

-- How Karen dealt with setbacks and others’ doubts that her instrument belonged outside of classical music.
+- How Karen dealt with others’ doubts that her instrument belonged outside of classical music.

-- How she got gigs in LA by asking anyone and everyone to let her sit in.
+- How she got gigs and built her career in LA

-- Michael’s personal history growing up while his father worked as a staff composer and arranger for the Army Band.
+- Michael’s history growing up while his father worked as a composer and arranger for the Army Band.

 - How his grandfather’s career as a classical violinist was limited by racism, but his musical guidance influenced his father’s concept of music